 Last Updated on

 Heartburn is an unwanted symptom of pregnancy but it lasts throughout the pregnancy.
-As the baby grows, he may need more room for himself and can start exerting pressure on the internal organs forcing contents to move back into the oesophagus.
+As the baby grows and develops, he may start exerting pressure on the internal organs forcing contents to move back into the oesophagus.
 Also, the muscles separating the oesophagus and the stomach tend to relax letting the stomach acid penetrate into the oesophagus causing heartburn.

 Most pregnant women experience an increase in appetite in the fifth month.
 You may also develop food cravings and aversion for certain foods.

-Some women develop gestational hypertension while pregnant, resulting in high blood pressure.
+Some women develop gestational hypertension while pregnant, which results in high blood pressure.
 However, the problem of high blood pressure can occur anytime after the third month of pregnancy.

 Some women experience heart palpitations due to a higher pulse rate and heart rate.